Data Sources

 - Search — Find sources by name or URL

-- Type — Filter by Website or File
+- Type — Filter by Website, File, Confluence, or Notion

 - Category — Filter by assigned category